-Study within a Trial (SWAT)
+Study within a Trial (SWAT) Funding

-To date, the HRB-TMRN has funded eight SWATs investing €110,000 in developing this initiative nationally.
-In 2020 the network will provide further funding for one SWAT award.
-This award is worth up to €25,000 (to include 25% institutional overheads of direct project costs) and will provide for the implementation of a self-contained methodological research study in a planned or an existing randomised trial.
-This funding is available to research teams in University College Cork, NUI Galway, Trinity College Dublin and University College Dublin.
+To date, the HRB-TMRN has funded twelve SWATs investing €150,000 in developing this initiative nationally.
+In 2024 the network will provide further funding for one SWAT award.
+This award is worth up to €10,000 (25% institutional overheads of direct project costs also available) and will provide for the implementation of a self-contained methodological research study in a planned or an existing randomised trial.
+This funding is available to research teams in University College Cork, University of Galway, Trinity College Dublin, University of Limerick and University College Dublin.

 Scope of the current call